ibarkay/Typeing-Forest/README.md

 hebrew integration
-count down - play against time pirzes - give some "stickers" when accomplished word.
+count down - play against time prizes - give some "stickers" when accomplished word.

 speak then type - capture audio with a click and type it !